 About Braunfels Castle

-Braunfels Castle is a beautifully picturesque medieval castle which towers above the Lahn valley.

-Towering on the crest of a basalt rock, Braunfels Castle has been through several incarnations over the centuries.
+Braunfels Castle is a beautifully picturesque medieval castle that towers above the Lahn valley.
+Located on the crest of a basalt rock, Braunfels Castle has been through several incarnations over the centuries.

 Believed to have been first built in the mid-thirteenth century, this imposing fortification was expanded and reinforced over the following 300 years.

 Visitors to Braunfels today can explore the imposing architecture as well as touring the chambers and state rooms within.
 Highlights include the museum and Knight’s Hall which showcase collections of weaponry, armour, art, sculpture and medieval furniture.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.